 In this space, members are invited to post their current research projects and any associated results and links for publicising by sending them to the Convenor Richard Hindmarsh (firstname.lastname@example.org) to upload.

-For more news of members’ research, please see the 2017 APSTSN Newsletter Sept-Oct, especially the publications section.
+For more news of members’ research, please see the 2017 and 2018 APSTSN Newsletters, especially the publications section.